Maltomatic/Verbosity/readme.md

 ### lines of length = 1: declare a variable
 - The variable is addressed as the poem line number at which it is created, starting with index 0
 - The initialization value is the sum of its character values from 1 to 26.
-- If capitalized, the variable is negative.
+- If un-capitalized, the variable is negative.
 If the line ends in '.', the character values shift to range from 0 to 25 so a/A = 0 instead
     - eg. "doom" on line 2 is equivalent to `var2 = 47`
     - eg. "Doom." on line 2 is equivalent to `var2 = -43`
 ### lines of length = 2: output a variable, or generate a random value